ali7ali/Alpha-Price-Table-For-Elementor/README.md

 ## Upgrade Notice

-### Version 1.0.7
+### Version 1.0.8

-- Added support for Elementor's latest version
-- Enhanced PHP 8.1 compatibility
-- Improved performance and security
-- Bug fixes and code optimizations
+- Compatibility for the updated Elementor colors and typography schema.